 While this may sound straightforward, simple things like learner collaboration, prioritising learning, and personalised learner development plans can go a long way to creating a sustainable learning culture.

 These findings paint a picture of sustainable learning cultures in 2021.
 It seems workplaces must take a holistic approach to employee wellbeing to reduce burnout and increase sustainability, while also removing barriers to allow open communication and knowledge sharing.

-Further, sustainable learning cultures tend to place employees in control of their learning, via initiatives such as personalised development plans, learning in the flow of work, and technologies which facilitate learning anywhere, any time.
+Further, sustainable learning cultures tend to place employees in control of their learning, via initiatives such as personalised development plans, learning in the flow of work, and technologies that facilitate learning anywhere, any time.
 Over time, this can become a self-fulfilling prophecy, where learners actively seek out knowledge, and learning becomes a way of life.

-While creating a sustainable learning culture is likey a high priority for most L&D teams, achieving this goal isn’t easy.
+While creating a sustainable learning culture is likely a high priority for most L&D teams, achieving this goal isn’t easy.
 As we know, only 31% of organisations believe their learning culture currently performs to a high or very high extent, leaving the rest in a state of development.

 To help you take the next step towards a sustainable learning culture, here are four practical tips.

 Embedding a learning culture on an organisational level starts with your leaders.
 After all, why would employees take sustainable learning seriously if leaders don’t practice what they preach?

 Harnessing your leaders is good advice for any form of organisational change, with McKinsey finding that “good implementers were 1.4 times more likely than poor implementers to have change leaders who had personally led multiple change efforts.”

 In the context of sustainable learning cultures, high-performing organisations are 3x more likely to hold leaders accountable for demonstrating the importance of learning.